trackier/android_sdk/README.md

     fun userDetails(){
         val userAdditionalDetails: MutableMap<String,Any> = mutableMapOf()
-        userAdditionalDetails.put("UserName","ABC") //You can pass the Username data. userAdditionalDetails.put("MobileNumber","8878328XXX") // You can pass user mobile number.
+        userAdditionalDetails.put("UserName","ABC") // You can pass the Username data. userAdditionalDetails.put("MobileNumber","8878328XXX") // You can pass user mobile number.
-        TrackierSDK.setUserAdditionalDetails(userAdditionalDetails) //Pass the userAdditionalDetails reference in this method.
+        TrackierSDK.setUserAdditionalDetails(userAdditionalDetails) // Pass the userAdditionalDetails reference in this method.
     }

 }